DaveWM/dave-martin-blog/content/posts/the-web-before-teatime.md

 ### Conclusion

-Unfortunately, it appears that we still have some way to go before we get to The Web After Tomorrow.
+Unfortunately, it appears that we still have some way to go before we get to _The Web After Tomorrow_.
 There are several critical missing pieces, and progress appears to have slowed down recently.
 However, it is still possible to write a real-time app with a (fairly) minimal amount of effort.
 If you're looking to create your own app, I hope the templates I've provided are of some use - or at least give you some inspiration.
 If you have any comments or feedback, please feel free to [email me](mailto:mail@davemartin.me).
 Thanks for reading!